Esther 9 – Victory for the Jews

 On that day the number of those who were killed in Shushan the citadel was brought to the king.
 And the king said to Queen Esther, “The Jews have killed and destroyed five hundred men in Shushan the citadel, and the ten sons of Haman.
 What have they done in the rest of the king’s provinces?
 Now what is your petition?
 It shall be granted to you.
 Or what is your further request?
 It shall be done.”
 Then Esther said, “If it pleases the king, let it be granted to the Jews who are in Shushan to do again tomorrow according to today’s decree, and let Haman’s ten sons be hanged on the gallows.”
 So the king commanded this to be done; the decree was issued in Shushan, and they hanged Haman’s ten sons.
 And the Jews who were in Shushan gathered together again on the fourteenth day of the month of Adar and killed three hundred men at Shushan; but they did not lay a hand on the plunder.
 The remainder of the Jews in the king’s provinces gathered together and protected their lives, had rest from their enemies, and killed seventy-five thousand of their enemies; but they did not lay a hand on the plunder.
 This was on the thirteenth day of the month of Adar.
 And on the fourteenth day of the month they rested and made it a day of feasting and gladness.

 b.
-And they hanged Haman’s ten sons: Haman and his sons were descendents of the ancient Amalekites (comparing Esther 3:1 and 1 Samuel 15:8-33).
+And they hanged Haman’s ten sons: Haman and his sons were descendants of the ancient Amalekites (comparing Esther 3:1 and 1 Samuel 15:8-33).
 God commanded Saul, the son of Kish, to execute the full extent of God’s judgment against the Amalekites (1 Samuel 15:2-3).
-Saul failed; but this later descendent of the tribe of Benjamin and a son of Kish named Mordecai (Esther 2:5-6) completed God’s judgment against the Amalekites.
+Saul failed, but this later descendant of the tribe of Benjamin and a son of Kish named Mordecai (Esther 2:5-6) completed God’s judgment against the Amalekites.

 i.
 “Now it was God’s intent that a last conflict should take place between Israel and Amalek: the conflict which began with Joshua in the desert was to be finished by Mordecai in the king’s palace.”
 (Spurgeon)